Two children running through a wildflower meadow in West Sussex on a sunny late-May morning

 Sun safety: Late May sun is stronger than people expect.
 Apply sunscreen to kids before you leave the house, bring hats, and make sure everyone drinks plenty of water — especially on South Downs walks where shade can be limited.

 May half-term 2026 in West Sussex runs from Monday 25 to Friday 29 May.
-All prices and details were correct at the time of writing (February 2026).
+Prices and details verified May 2026.
 We recommend checking venue websites before visiting, as details can change.
-This guide will be updated with confirmed half-term events as they are announced.

 Frequently Asked Questions